 Before we discuss the application of the ADA to the net, it is important to understand many brick and mortar businesses have been struggling with the Americans with Disabilities Act for years.
-The ADA requires such businesses to modify their facilities to meet the demands of the Act when the changes are “readily achievable.”
-Despite this standard, businesses have been forced to shut down over the years after being hit by what are commonly called drive-by ADA lawsuits by “professional plaintiffs” – individuals who file flurries of complaints against businesses looking for quick financial settlements.
+Companies must modify their facilities to meet the requirements of the Act when the changes are “readily achievable.”
+Despite this standard, businesses have been forced to shut down over the years.
+The problem is drive-by ADA lawsuits by “professional plaintiffs.”
+These individuals file flurries of ADA complaints looking for quick financial settlements.

-The goals of the ADA are laudable but implementation can be difficult, and the costs that many small businesses incur in meeting the Act’s requirements are often a burden that’s tough to handle.
-Modifying an old mom-and-pop store to create wider aisles or a wheelchair-accessible bathroom stall ain’t cheap; sometimes the cost is so high that the business is effectively bankrupted.
+The goals of the ADA are laudable, but implementation can be difficult.
+The costs that many small businesses incur in meeting the Act’s requirements are often a burden that’s tough to handle.
+Modifying an old mom-and-pop store to create wider aisles or a wheelchair-accessible bathroom stall ain’t cheap.
+Sometimes the cost is so high that ADA compliance effectively bankrupts a business.

 Enforcement is spotty as well.
 The federal government moves only rarely against companies.
-More often, it’s a private plaintiff who threatens to file a complaint, and negotiations to settle the problem are undertaken.
-In most states (some like California have legislated against this issue), the “negotiations” can be nothing more than a veiled blackmail scheme run by our old friends, professional plaintiffs.
+More often, it’s a private plaintiff who threatens to file a complaint leading the parties to negotiate a resolution.
+In most states, the “negotiations” can be nothing more than a veiled blackmail scheme run by our old friends, professional plaintiffs.
+Some states have legislated against such actions, but not enough.
 If a case does go to court, though, the first violation can carry a civil penalty of $55,000 in addition to compensatory damages and back pay if employees’ access is involved.

-A company’s website would seem to be immune from these types of problems since there’s no physical barrier to customers’ access.
+A company’s website would seem to be immune to these types of problems.
+After all, the customer faces no physical barrier to accessing the site.
 Ah – you’re underestimating the government.
 In truth, websites already have to be “accessible” to the disabled.
 And the issue may soon become much more complicated.

 Websites and the ADA

 The applicability of the ADA to websites has caused immense confusion over the years.
-Initially, it was believed that because the Act refers solely to a “place of public accommodation,” only physical locations had to adhere to its requirements.
+Initially, legal commentators believed only physical locations had to adhere to the Act.
+After all, drafters of the law indicated it applied solely to a “place of public accommodation.”
 Makes sense, right?

 Other factors were coming into play, however.
-WCAG 2.0 guidelines had been released in 2008, and in 2010 the Department of Justice took the stance that the Act did, in fact, apply to online operations.
+W3C released updated WCAG 2.0 guidelines in 2008.
+In 2010, the Department of Justice took the stance that the Act did, in fact, apply to online operations.
 That’s when the DOJ announced that it would begin considering formal regulations to mandate specifics of website compliance required under the ADA.
 Public comments were solicited, with a notice of proposed rulemaking expected in 2013.
 That process has been delayed again and again, with no firm regulations adopted.

 There were many signs that the DOJ remained serious.
 Those included a 2013 consent decree involving tax giant H&R Block, and a 2014 settlement agreement between Justice and Peapod, at the time America’s largest online grocery service.
 The government’s positions depended heavily on the WCAG 2.0 guidelines, and both H&R Block and Peapod agreed to adhere to those guidelines while installing massive new systems to test and ensure accessibility on the companies’ websites.

-Confusing matters further is the fact that the WCAG guidelines also apparently govern accessibility for the new kid on the block, apps, even though they’re not specifically referenced in the WCAG 2.0.
-Part of the Peapod settlement included accessibilities issues with the company’s app, but no lawsuits focusing only on apps have yet been brought.
+Confusing matters further is the fact that the WCAG guidelines also apparently govern accessibility for the new kid on the block, apps, even though the WCAG 2.0 guidelines don’t mention apps.
+Part of the Peapod settlement included accessibilities issues with the company’s app, but no parties have brought lawsuits focusing only on apps as of yet.

-In an attempt to end the confusion, the Department of Justice issued a statement in 2017 that firm regulations on the ADA’s and website accessibility would be released in 2018.
+In an attempt to end the confusion, the Department of Justice issued a statement in 2017 that it would release firm regulations on ADA website accessibility in 2018.
 However, that was in the final days of the Obama administration; an executive order signed by President Trump early in his administration makes it extremely difficult for the DOJ to release any new administrative regulations.
-In short – who knows?

 How should a company change its website (and its apps) in order to be protected, and to be ready when “firm guidelines” on ADA-related accessibility arrive sometime between 2018 and the Apocalypse?
 We’ll look at that next.